avtandili-babilodze/Skadoosh/README.md

 # Skadoosh

 A local 2-player platform fighter (Brawlhalla-style) made in Godot 4.3.
-Knock your opponent off the stage — the more damage they've taken, the farther they fly.
+Knock your opponent off the stage — the more damage they've taken (the **%** in the top corners), the farther they fly, until they ring out.

 ## Play it (one click)